KoobDS/armed-conflict-tcn/README.md

 Teammates (see commit log): Assisted in modeling or focused on socio‑economic impact analysis (panel regression / PVAR) and dashboarding.

 This README summarizes the forecasting component; impact‑analysis notebooks were outside my scope of interest.
+Note: The full technical report cannot be released due to a restriction.